New Patients 215.234.3772

 A neuroma should be removed when it is causing issues for a patient, and consistent pain.
 Neuroma surgery can remove it to relieve pain for the patient.
 Neuromas are typically placed between toes.

-Can Flip Flops Cause Morton’s Neuroma?
+Can flip flops cause Morton’s Neuroma?

 Flip-flops are a common cause of neuromas.
 Some patients only experience pain in the summer and around the month they wear flip flops.
 There is a direct correlation between neuroma pain and flip flop/sandal wearing.